avi-exe32/space-shooter/README.md

 # space-shooter
-This game was based off a Youtube Tutorial and inspired by it i made this game.
-You can coustomize it buy any kind of images or audio ectt thnx for playing my game :)!!
+This game was based on a YouTube tutorial, and inspired by it, I made this game.
+You can customize it with any kind of images or audio, etc
+Thanks for playing my game :)!!